chuzcjoe/chuzcjoe.github.io/source/_posts/tool-heci-to-jpg.md

 - The quality of the output JPG is set to 0.8 (80%) by default
 - Original HEIC files are not modified or deleted
 - The ZIP file name includes a timestamp to prevent overwriting
+- Converted images are named sequentially starting from 0.jpg